 Paul Ringer, a former Cardigan Secondary School pupil playing for Wales v.
-England at Twickenham was sent off in the 13th minute by an Irish referee, David Burnett, for allegedly making a late challenge on England’s fly-half, John Horton.
+England at Twickenham in 1980 was sent off in the 13th minute by an Irish referee, David Burnett, for allegedly making a late challenge on England’s fly-half, John Horton.
 Wales came second 9–8.

 A slightly (!) controversial incident which gained further notoriety when Max Boyce wrote a song ‘Ringer was to blame’.
 As Max wrote: ‘He got there as fast as he could’.

 Or as Wales prop Graham Price said of the game: ‘It was like World War Three but in them days referees didn’t tend to send players off, no matter what they did’.

 “It was disgraceful refereeing,” recalls Ringer.”Their captain, Peter Wheeler, came over and said to the referee that if he didn’t send me off it would turn into a bloodbath.
 And that made up his mind for him.”

 John Carleton, England winger: “I have discussed it time and time again and I am still not sure.
 He did run at John and he was quite high and there may have been some intent.
 But he did not make much contact.”